PixiEditor/ColorPicker/README.md

 - `SecondColorState`, `SecondColor`, and `SecondaryColor` are functionally identical to `ColorState`, `Color`, and `SelectedColor`.
 Those are present on controls that have a secondary color.
-- `SmallChange` lets you change SmallChange of sliders, which is used as sensitivity for when the user turns the scroll wheel with the cursor over the sliders.
+- `SmallChange` lets you change `SmallChange` of sliders, which is used as sensitivity for when the user turns the scroll wheel with the cursor over the sliders.
 Present on controls with sliders.
 - `ShowAlpha` lets you hide the alpha channel on various controls.
 Present on all controls containing either an alpha slider or a hex color textbox.
+- `PickerType`: HSV or HSL, present on `SquarePicker`.

 # Styling<a name="styling">